rtroxler/todo/README.md

 rails s
 ```

-Now you if you visit `localhost:3000` you should be greeted with a welcome screen asking you to log in.
+Now you if you visit `localhost:3000` you should be greeted with a welcome screen asking you to log in!

 ## Tests